PierreBlanchart/ModelSelection/sources/README.md

 N.run <- 1
 ```

-The performance scores associated with each run are stored on the disk a folder: "./resMultirun/".
+The performance scores associated with each run are stored on the disk in a local folder: "./resMultirun/".

 The results from each run are plotted, and assembled in a table (such as the one in the paper) by running the command: